 The decree establishing the academy was read by Msgr.
 Lawrence T. Persico, vicar general and chancellor for the diocese after the distribution of communion.
 The decree cited Cardinal Maida’s “faithful service and dedication to the Archdiocese of Detroit and to the Universal Church” and recognized him as an “illustrious native son of Polish ancestry from East Vandergrift who has gifted the church with his formidable intellectual accomplishments as well as visionary pastoral leadership … ”

 Cardinal Maida, who has not allowed his name to be attached to a building in his archdiocese, is proud to have his name associated with the Vandergrift school.

 “I hope this school will produce people who are caring and loving and formed in a way they focus on themselves, but on ‘What can I do for others?’
 ‘What can I do to transform the culture?’”

-Cardinal Maida Academy, serves students in pre-kindergarten through sixth grade and is under the pastoral care and direction of four parishes: St. Gertrude; Our Lady, Queen of Peace, East Vandergrift; St. James the Greater, Apollo; and Christ the King, Leechburg.
+Cardinal Maida Academy, serves students in pre-kindergarten through fifth grade and is under the pastoral care and direction of four parishes: St. Gertrude; Our Lady, Queen of Peace, East Vandergrift; St. James the Greater, Apollo; and Christ the King, Leechburg.